'SNL' Veteran Says It's A 'Completely Different' Show In Trump Era

-Despite what you saw at 11:30 p.m. on Saturday nights each week, Donald Trump left the “Saturday Night Live” team exhausted and confused.
+Despite what you saw at 11:30 p.m. on Saturday night each week, Donald Trump left the “Saturday Night Live” team exhausted and confused.

 Shortly after this most recent season of “SNL,” Bobby Moynihan left the show to pursue a sitcom with CBS, called “Me, Myself & I.” Moynihan had completed nine seasons with the show, with the episodes during and after the 2016 presidential campaign earning much higher viewership ratings than the show had typically seen.